vyos-contrib/pyvyos/README.md

-# PyVyOS Documentation
+# pyvyos Documentation

-PyVyOS is a Python library for interacting with VyOS devices via their API.
-This documentation provides a guide on how to use PyVyOS to manage your VyOS devices programmatically.
+pyvyos is a Python library for interacting with VyOS devices via their API.
+This documentation provides a guide on how to use pyvyos to manage your VyOS devices programmatically.

-You can find the complete PyVyOS documentation on [Read the Docs](https://pyvyos.readthedocs.io/en/latest/).
+You can find the complete pyvyos documentation on [Read the Docs](https://pyvyos.readthedocs.io/en/latest/).

 ## Installation

-You can install PyVyOS using pip:
+You can install pyvyos using pip:

 ```bash
 pip install pyvyos